 Philosophy of Doc’s dad, who the grand kids affectionately named him GW.

 GW’s quaint little sayings were simple, yet they deeply illustrated his understanding of life.
+Maybe all of us should take a lesson.

 - Good for what ails ya.